Cotton Plantation & Gins is the only plantation or historical

 Master Card, VISA, Discover).
 Advanced reservations required for groups

-Group Tour Info for Adult Groups of Fifteen or
+Group Tour Info for Adult Groups of Twenty or

 - On-site videos and translations in English,

 French,German and Spanish

 Homemade lemonade or ice water in warm weather and hot tea, coffee, or